 It’s important to underscore that the return to the classroom may not follow a straightforward path.
-While our campus experienced a pivot in one direction last March — going from fully in-person to fully remote — the potential pivots in Fall 2020 may happen in different ways and at different times.
+While our campus experienced a pivot in one direction last March — going from fully in-person to fully remote — the potential pivots in Spring 2021 may happen in different ways and at different times.
 Some will be by our own design.

 Other scenarios, such as presumed positive cases among students, faculty, and their respective households, hold the potential to be more unpredictable and disruptive.
 Naturally, if you or a member of one of your in-person courses tests positive, or if a member of your household does, you can expect up to a required 14-day quarantine.
 As you think through different scenarios, you can see that this type of disruption could happen as many times as community members test positive across different classes and living situations.

 There may be the necessity for some students to participate in remote learning because of their own personal circumstances, such as their health or the health of a household member, or in response to a requirement for a period of isolation or quarantine.
 For short-term accommodations (two weeks or less), students should work directly with their faculty to develop a plan for remote learning.
 Students who wish to participate in classes remotely for the entire semester should contact the Office of Accessibility and Accommodation at firstname.lastname@example.org to request educational accommodations.

 Research with Human Subjects

 For Spring 2021, all undergraduate and graduate student research involving human participants must be conducted online or remotely.
 Exceptions may be made for graduate students with training in infection prevention and control (e.g., DNP students).
 Contact the Human Participants Review Board (email@example.com) if you have any questions.
 Any research involving in-person interaction must follow current public health and PLU requirements and will require a risk analysis and mitigation plan.